trin5tensa/apple_health_analysis/README.md

 ```

 ## Export iPhone Health Data
+> #### *Demo File*
+> *Before you download your own data you may wish to experiment using the dummy `export_dummy.xml`.
+If so, rename it to `export.xml` and run the notebooks in the order in which they are listed below.*

+These instructions are accurate for iOS 15.3 at 1/29/2022.
 - Open the Health app on the iPhone.
 - Touch the profile picture on the top-right corner.
 - Touch `Export All Health Data` at the bottom of the next screen.